2010, Queens, New York

 I clicked on it by instinct.
 When I came to New York, three months ago, I put up an offer of my private investigator services.
-Since I lacked any credentials, nobody ever replied to it, until now.
+Since I lacked any credentials, nobody ever replied to the posting, until now.
 The email read:

-‘I’m searching for a private investigator to find a person in NYC.
-Reward: $200.000 reward.
+‘I’m searching for a private investigator to find a missing person in NYC.
+Reward: $200 000.

 Please call the number below and state your motivation and qualifications.’
-I stared at it.
+I stared at the text.
 How much?
 Who the hell sent me this?

-To hell with it all.
+To hell with this all.
 I drew my phone, swiped away all notifications and called the number.
 Three beeps later, someone picked up.
 No sound.
 What was I doing?

 Saying it aloud made everything worse.
-As tears crawled into my eyes and nothing but silence answered me, I hung the phone and collapsed onto the laptop.
+As my eyes watered and nothing but silence answered me, I hung the phone and collapsed onto the laptop.

-When the emptiness of despair subsided, I returned to the page to comb through the postings.
+When the emptiness of despair subsided, I went to comb through the job postings.
 Minutes passed, and the cat kidnapped by aliens suddenly looked promising.

 A flash of lightning blinded me for a split second.
 The laptop and the lights blacked out.
 I stared at the dark screen.
 What the hell?
 Thunder roared, and lightning split the sky.
 In a flash, I glimpsed a person’s frame standing at the other end of the room.

-My heart leapt to my throat, and my insides froze.
-I pushed aether into my eyes, fell from the chair and grabbed my guns.
+My heart leapt to my throat.
+I pushed aether into my eyes, fell from the chair, and grabbed my guns.
 With my back braced against the bed’s frame, I aimed where I saw the shape.
 The color-inverted world contained nothing.

 I was alone in my room.